alexmyczko/autoexec.bat/config.sys/README.md

 `debian-system-dmesg` give users a chance to run `dmesg` to check if some of their processes did OOM

+`debian-system-initramfs` enable compression of initramfs, makeing space in /boot

 # Ubuntu is Debian-based the same way milk is grass-based

 `ubuntu-deluxe` kind of Ubuntu Pro, without the Ubuntu, makes a Debian 12 from your Ubuntu 22.04 (WIP)